logo

 Topics

-Breeding values explained Production efficiency traits Robustness traits Farmer opinion traits Body and dairy conformation traits Udder conformation traits Additional breeding value traits
+Breeding values explained Production efficiency traits Robustness traits Additional traits Farmer opinion traits Body and dairy conformation traits Udder conformation traits Additional resources

 A breeding value is an estimate of an animal's genetic merit for a particular trait.
 Breeding values define the superiority or inferiority of the offspring of an animal.
 An estimate of the breeding value for a particular trait is obtained from pedigree and performance information.
 Using breeding values to select cows and bulls to be the parents of the next generation is the most effective way to achieve genetic improvement.